Indonesia Aru and Arafura Demersal Fish – Longline

 To ensure the long-term sustainability and traceability of the snapper, grouper, and other demersal fishery to support the livelihoods of fishers and the long-term supply for the fishing industry.

-- To promote traceability to ensure that the origins and status of snapper, grouper, and other demersal products purchased are well-known and are all coming from legal fisheries and supply chains.
+- Ensure that the origins for 100% of catch of snapper, grouper, and other demersal products purchased are well-known and are all coming from legal fisheries and supply chains by July 2022.

-- Improve the harvest data recording through logbooks to support the development of the fisheries management plan in Aru, Arafura and Timor Seas.
+- Improve the harvest data recording through logbooks to support the development of the fisheries management plan in Aru and Arafura Seas by July 2022.

 Snappers, grouper, and other demersal are the target fisheries for traditional, small-scale and to semi-industrial fisheries.
 The traditional fishery is a one day fishing trip, while the small-scale to semi industrial fisheries fish for days to weeks, and target other demersal species.